soye/tci-movies/README.md

   * Capybara, a DSL for writing acceptance tests
   * VCR, for recording external HTTP requests

-To run the entire test suite:
+To run the usual test suite:

     rails test

+To run the system tests:

+    rails test:system

 To run a single test: